kijin/beaver/README.md

     $obj->save(array('name' => 'John Williams', 'email' => 'new_email@example.com'));

-The difference is that the first method makes Beaver save every property again, because Beaver cannot detect which properties have changed and which have not.
+When using the first method, Beaver saves every property again, because it can't detect which properties have changed.
-The second method only saves properties that you specify in the array.
+When using the second method, only those properties that you specify in the array are updated.

 ### Deleting Objects (DELETE)

-If you want to delete an object:
+Here's how you delete an object:

     $obj->delete();

 Note that deleted objects can be re-inserted by calling `save()` again.

+Beaver currently can't delete more than one object at the same time.
+If you need to delete many objects at the same time, write your own SQL query -- or better yet, see if you can use foreign keys to achieve the same effect without writing any additional queries.

 ### Finding Objects (SELECT)

-Beaver provides several different ways to find objects that have been previously saved.
+Beaver provides several different ways to retrieve objects that have been previously saved.

-If you know the primary key of the object you're looking for:
+If you know the primary key of the object you're looking for, this is by far the simplest method:

     $obj = User::get($id);
     echo $obj->name;
     echo $obj->email;

 Note that `get()` will return `null` if the primary key cannot be found.
-If you try to grab properties without first checking that it's not `null`, PHP will slap you with a "fatal error".
+If you try to grab properties when it's `null`, PHP will slap you with a "fatal error".
+So you'll need to add some checks before you take your app anywhere near production.

 If you want to fetch multiple objects at once, all by primary key: